ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 If you get lost in your directories, you can just run `cd` at any time to go to your home directory. `~` represents your home directory.
 Your home directory is the directory that you're in after logging into the system.
 You're probably familiar with this as the place where your "Documents", "Downloads", and "Pictures" folders reside.

-You can also kill any process running via the command line with `Ctrl + C`.
+You can also kill a process currently running on the command line with `Ctrl + C`.

 ### Ruby :gem:
 [Ruby](https://www.ruby-lang.org/en/downloads/) is a programming language we need.
 You probably already have this!
 Type into your command line `ruby -v` (and press Enter) to see which version of Ruby you have.
 Anything higher than 2.1 will work!
 If you need or want to update, it's easiest to do that through Homebrew.
+Gem is Ruby's package manager, which lets you easily install ruby libraries and programs

 ### Homebrew :beer:
 [Homebrew](https://brew.sh/) is package management software that allows you to easily install software on Mac via the command line.
 Get it quickly and easily by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.